-Health and Safety legal advice
+Health and Safety law

 Eversheds has a global team of elite, specialist health and safety lawyers.
 We provide the security of complete corporate defence – whatever the circumstances.
 When a crisis strikes, we are there to protect a client’s business and reputation, offering round-the-clock support and guidance anywhere in the world.

 The team has acted in some of the most prominent and complex cases in recent memory.
 These include the Buncefield explosion and fire, the Potters Bar rail crash and the Europe-wide horsemeat food fraud scandal.
 Each demanded the highest level of forensic investigation and robust defensive legal guidance.
 We work quickly with our clients to bring any emergency they may face under control, and manage each of the steps back to business-as-usual.
 Alongside our technical skills, we take pride in our ability to communicate clearly to our clients and their audiences in what can be extremely testing conditions.

 Protecting your interests

 Good health and safety governance starts well before something goes wrong.
 So we are trusted by many of the world’s top companies – including Centrica, Rolls Royce and Barclays Bank – to help them establish a culture of good safety practices.
 We advise on the development of optimal workplace strategies and the management of critical risks.
 And we work to ensure employees, customers and the public are given every possible protection against harm or loss.
 We are expert in each client’s particular compliance framework, so can help them to disseminate knowledge and understanding of the relevant laws and regulations to their staff.

 In a global marketplace, with long supply chains, we are increasingly called on to advise on matters affecting our client companies across borders.
 Our fast-growing international coverage means we can now offer an outstanding service, both at corporate headquarters and on-the-ground.